Mary-berry-77/Trial2Paid-SharedOffice-Conversion/README.md

 > The majority of churn occurs **after the visit**.
 > Strategy must address onboarding clarity, space experience, and follow-up engagement.

----

 ### 4.4 Monthly Conversion Rate Trend (2021.06–2023.12)

 - **2021-06:** 52.96%
 - **2023-11:** 23.17%
-→ A consistent 30 percentage point decline, especially steep in late 2023.
+→ Overall conversion rate dropped from 53% to 23%, with a notable sharp decline in late 2023.

 >  **Note:**
 > Indicates **structural behavioural changes**, not temporary fluctuations.